 Remember: liposuction is not a weight loss operation.

-Patients who are overweight related to genetic, dietary and fitness factors are not going to be “cured” by liposuction.
-Mild areas of problem fat may have permanent improvement, but if you gain significant weight, you may also gain weight in areas previously treated by liposuction, as the body’s fat cells have a remarkable ability to take on extra fat over time even when some of the fat cells were previously removed.
+Patients who are overweight related to genetic, dietary and fitness factors are not going to be “cured” by this procedure.
+Mild areas of problem fat may have permanent improvement, but if you gain significant weight, you may also gain weight in areas previously treated, as the body’s fat cells have a remarkable ability to take on extra fat over time even when some of the fat cells were previously removed.
 This is part of the reason it is important to try to balance your goals for body physique improvement with a combination of diet and exercise modification, with liposuction serving as a “finishing touch” or occasionally as a “jumpstarter.”
-It is better not to think of liposuction as a weight-related procedure and rather as one for improving body self-image and possibility the ability to find better fitting clothing, as a consequence of improved contours.
+It is better not to think of surgical fat removal as a weight-related procedure and rather as one for improving body self-image and the possibility the ability to find better fitting clothing, as a consequence of improved contours.

 - Have a reasonable expectation of what surgery can accomplish

 - Have a clear idea of which areas you want and don’t want to be treated – we will repeatedly ask you to confirm what you want to focus on, as liposuction is often priced per area of treatment